Comp211-FA24/lab-00/README.md

 fatal: unable to auto-detect email address (got 'root@07a5f55598d3.(none)')
 ```

-Normally, we would follow the suggestion to `git config --global user.email "you@example.com"`, but this change would be cleared when you re-enter the container.
+Normally, we would follow the suggestion to `git config --global user.email "you@example.com"`, but this change would be cleared when you restart the container.
 Instead, edit the environment variables created when the container starts as follows:

-1. [Enter your container](#enter-container), if you are not already in it.
+1. If the container is not already running, [start the container](#start-container).
 2. Run `vim /mnt/learncli/.bash_profile`.
 3. Change the following lines from